Odelode/My-Website/README.md

-Thanks Astrid S for being the official translator.
+Thanks Astrid S for being the official translator of one of three options.